ijardillier/docker-elk/README.md

 $ docker-compose up
 ```

-> :warning: Always pay attention to the [upgrade instructions][upgrade] for each individual component before
-performing a stack upgrade.
+> Always pay attention to the [upgrade instructions][upgrade] for each individual component before performing a stack upgrade.

 ### Plugins and integrations